cluejs/util-filehash-version/README.md

 # util-filehash-version
-Just hashy utility based on hashy to get filehash by filepath
+Just hasha utility based on hasha to get filehash by filepath

 #### Install:
 ```